 The nature of On Certainty thus leaves it open to a range of different interpretations.
 This can be seen, for example, in the plethora of different readings found in the collection Readings of Wittgenstein's On Certainty (2005), edited by Danièle Moyal-Sharrock and William H. Brenner.
-Here the readings, though themselves unique, are grouped into the categories of the "framework", "transcendental", "epistemic", and "therapeutic" readings as concerned with expounding or critically examining "foundational and grammatical views of On Certainty", "transcendental" readings as concerned with "neo-Kantian and neo-Realist interpretations of the world", "epistemic" readings as an examination of "the epistemic versus nonepistemic nature of the certainty in question", and "therapeutic" readings as concerned with "nudging us away from framework and transcendental readings, and towards a less theoretical, more dialectical and open-textured interpretation of Wittgenstein's aims" (Moyal-Sharrock and Brenner 2005, p.
+Here the readings, though themselves unique, are grouped into the categories of the "framework", "transcendental", "epistemic", and "therapeutic" readings of On Certainty, respectively.
+The editors describe "framework" readings as concerned with expounding or critically examining "foundational and grammatical views of On Certainty", "transcendental" readings as concerned with "neo-Kantian and neo-Realist interpretations of the world", "epistemic" readings as an examination of "the epistemic versus nonepistemic nature of the certainty in question", and "therapeutic" readings as concerned with "nudging us away from framework and transcendental readings, and towards a less theoretical, more dialectical and open-textured interpretation of Wittgenstein's aims" (Moyal-Sharrock and Brenner 2005, p.
 3, original emphasis).